-Do you need a visa before coming to Slovakia?
+International arrivals with a visa requirement.
+Do you need a visa to travel to Slovakia?

 Find out about the EU visa policy and click on the map to obtain up to date information